liberland/laws/drafting/preliminary/bankruptcy_law.md

 ### Article 1: Definition of Insolvency

-Insolvency shall be defined as a state where an individual or entity is unable to repay their debts when they are due.
-They must have
+1) An individual or an entity is insolvent where they are unable to repay their debts when they are due.
+For the purpose of this law, an individual or an entity is insolvent when they:

-a) two creditors or more,
+a) have two creditors or more,

-b) deb
+b) have outstanding monetary obligations which can be denominated in any kind of money, and these obligations are overdue for more than 30 days, and

+c) are unable to fulfill these monetary obligations.

+2) A debtor shall be recognized as unable to fulfill its monetary obligations if:

+a) they have ceased payments of a significant portion of their monetary obligations,

+b) they have failed to fulfill such obligations for a period exceeding 3 months after the due date,

+c) it is impossible to satisfy any of the due monetary claims against the debtor through decision enforcement or execution, or

+d) they have failed to submit the lists referred to in § 104 paragraph 1, as ordered by the insolvency court.

 ### Article 2: Definition of Bankruptcy